-Status credits (SCs for short) are at the crux of most frequent flyer programs.
-Collect enough of them within a 12-month period, and you’ll be elevated in status, earning new benefits and privileges that make life in the air (and on the ground) a lot more enjoyable.
+Status Credits are at the crux of most frequent flyer programs: and it pays to know how to maximise your haul.
+Collect enough of them within a 12-month period and you’ll be elevated to an elite tier, earning new benefits and privileges that make life in the air (and on the ground) a lot more enjoyable.

 Virgin Australia’s Velocity Frequent Flyer is a great program to get into for the not-so-frequent flyer, as there are a few tricks you can use to climb the status ladder faster.